bayeslife/service-verification-service/README.md

 Service Registry: A component which knows of services and can be queried by clients to discover the services.

-Service Health Check: Lightwieight tests that a service discovery engine run to monitor the services.
+Service Health Check: Lightwieight tests that a service discovery engine run to monitor the services and choose to take the service offline if the appropriate response is not received.
+This is typically implemented by the Service Disovery engine rather than the Service Verification engine.

+Service Verification Engine: A component used to verify the microservice is deployed as required and to provide visibility of the service existence.

 Service Metadata Query: A query that should return information about the microservice such that the appropriate Service Verification Tests can be identified.